dplyr |

 3 orange c

-In the examples that follow, we will join both tables by the common column y
+In the examples that follow, we will join both tables by the shared key y

 .
+A shared key is a column (or set of columns) that appears in both tables and is used to match rows when joining them.
+It acts like a common identifier that links related data together.
 Note that the column names do not need to match (see note at the bottom of this page).

 12.1 Left join